 Our previous water regulations require testing every second or third day.

-So, there’s a whole, another stream part of the government, federal inquiry essentially saying hey, do we need to have daily testing or even more frequent than that in these situations and that’s still a conversation that’s ongoing because obviously, it poses a different level of cost on the communities as well, particularly very small communities.
+So, there’s a whole, another stream part of the government, federal inquiry essentially saying hey, do we need to have daily testing or even more frequent than that in these situations.
+And that’s still a conversation that’s ongoing because obviously, it poses a different level of cost on the communities as well, particularly tiny towns.

 One webinar participant asked do you use a computerized maintenance management system (CMMS) to manage the assets and is it GIS-based.

-Yeah okay so, every community in New Zealand has been doing asset management now for nearly 20 years.
-Everybody has inventories, everybody has computerized management systems.
+Yes, okay so, every community in New Zealand has been doing asset management now for nearly 20 years.
+Everybody has inventories.
+Everybody has computerized management systems.

-This particular authority or municipality also had an optimized decision-making analysis system really at the cutting edge of practice in New Zealand and really pushing the envelope so all of that side of it, they’re really on top of in terms of pipe replacement, all of that sort of stuff.
+This particular authority or municipality also had an optimized decision-making analysis system really at the cutting edge of practice in New Zealand and pushing the envelope.
+Hence, all of that side of it, they’re really on top of in terms of pipe replacement, all of that sort of stuff.

 But what had happened is the wells had become a little bit invisible in that system.

-Just about every other part of the assets they own, and they had that going but not just for the wells for some particular reasons.
+Just about every other part of the assets they own, and they had that going but not only for the wells for some particular reasons.

-But there were some gaps that were found to be quite deficient at the end of the day and were criticized broadly by the Inquiry.
+Some gaps were found to be quite deficient and were criticized broadly during the inquiry.

 Now look, they’re really, really good hands-on operators, they know their job.